etsubu/TwitchBot/README.md

 ## Commands ##
 Variable parameters are written here with lesser than '<' and greater than '> characters.
 Example: !command add <command_name>
 Type variable without the <> characters e.g. !command add brackets
+* !global -- this command allows "global admins" to add or remove the bot from channels
+   * !global join USER -- this makes the bot join channel USER
+   * !global leave USER -- this makes the bot leave channel USER
 * !command
    * !command list
       * Displays all available commands